Graphical combinatorics and a distributive law for modular operads: The etale site of graphs

 where the maps $\widetilde {s_\In}, \widetilde {s_\Out}$, and $t_\In, t_\Out$ denote the appropriate (quotients of) restrictions of $s\colon H \to E$, respectively $t\colon H \to V$.
 Then morphisms in $ \Grets[Di]$ are quadruples of finite set maps making the obvious diagrams commute, and such that the outer left and right squares are pullbacks.
-This is the definition of the category of directed graphs and \'etale morphisms used in \cite[Section~1.5]{Koc16} to prove a nerve theorem for properads in the style of \cite{BMW12}.
+In particular, $ \Grets[Di]$ is the \textit{category of directed graphs and \'etale morphisms} used in \cite[Section~1.5]{Koc16} to prove a nerve theorem for properads in the style of \cite{BMW12}.